 Views That Defy Description—And a Village Restaurant Just Steps Away

 I've spent decades painting Tuscany's landscapes, but the views from Valdera stopped me in my tracks.
-No matter how I've tried - with watercolors, photographs, even sketches at different times of day—I can't quite capture the breadth and quality of light that sweeps across the Era river valley toward Volterra's ancient Etruscan ridgeline.
-You simply have to see it in person.
+The breadth and quality of light sweeping across the Era river valley toward Volterra's Etruscan ridgeline simply defies capture - you have to see it in person.

-What makes Valdera special isn't just the endless panorama.
-It's the rare combination of spectacular countryside with genuine village life just 160 meters from your door.
-A two-minute stroll brings you to a proper restaurant where locals gather, and a café where you can sit outside with exceptional gelato, watching Tuscan life unfold at its unhurried pace.
+What makes Valdera exceptional is pairing those spectacular views with genuine village life just 160 meters from your door.
+A two-minute stroll brings you to a proper restaurant where locals gather, plus a café serving exceptional gelato where you can watch Tuscan life unfold at its unhurried pace.

-The owner has transformed this historic farmhouse on Iano's edge into an elegant retreat that's both sophisticated and thoroughly comfortable.
-Recent renovations added two generous ground-floor suites (one fully wheelchair accessible), bringing capacity to 12 guests across six bedrooms - each with its own ensuite bathroom and individual character.
-Air conditioning throughout means cool comfort even in August, while the open-plan living spaces connect seamlessly to that magnificent rear terrace through wide glass doors and arched windows.
+The owner has transformed this historic farmhouse into an elegant retreat that's both sophisticated and thoroughly accessible.
+Six bedrooms - each with ensuite bathroom - accommodate 12 guests comfortably.
+One ground-floor suite features full wheelchair access with wide doorways throughout to main rooms, gardens, and pool.
+Air conditioning throughout means cool comfort even in August, while open-plan living spaces connect to that magnificent rear terrace through wide glass doors.

 Valdera is listed under the following categories: